 IPSC — Running and gunning

-IPSC club matches are generally held on the first Sunday of each month — check the Calendar to avoid disappointment.
+IPSC club matches are generally held on the first Sunday of each month — check the Calendar to keep updated as to what is happening.

 <<FROM CURRENT WEBSITE>>